Enable HTTP header modification for your Application Load Balancer - Elastic Load Balancing

 3. Select the Application Load Balancer.

-4. On the Listeners and rules tab, select your listener.
+4. On the Listeners and rules tab, select the protocol and port to open the details page for your listener.

 5. On the Attributes tab, select Edit.

-Note: Listener attributes are organized into groups.
-You choose how many features you want to enable.
+Listener attributes are organized into groups.
+You'll choose which features to enable.

 6. [HTTPS listeners] Modifiable mTLS/TLS header names